mattumland/video-site/README.md

 Uncontrolled to keep it simple, relies on FormData api and built in validations

 Routers gives each video a unique page (allows for sharing) with a simple lightweight SAP

+use light player to improve tabbablity by removing a bunch of other stuff

+## Thumbnails
+Limitation of reactplayer is thumbnails, added a check to make sure its from a site that can get the thumbnail provided a fallback if not